 Second Mortgages

 Now since you came here looking for an answer to what is a second mortgage, here’s what you need to know about these types of loans.
 Second mortgages are loans that you take out on top of your first mortgage and are typically backed by the equity in your home.
+A second mortgage can also be in the form of a home equity line of credit (HELOC).
 There are two types of second mortgages:

 With second mortgages, PMI doesn’t generally apply, but taking out a home equity loan or a HELOC might affect PMI requirements on your first mortgage.
+A second mortgage is a separate loan obtained in addition to the existing mortgage.
 Loan limits for second mortgages may go up to 75% loan to value and in some special cases 80%, depending on the lender and your creditworthiness.

 Is Taking Out a Second Mortgage a Good Idea?

-As a mortgage broker, I hear this question all the time: to second mortgage or not to second mortgage?
+As a mortgage broker, after what is a second mortgage, I hear this question most often: to second mortgage or not to second mortgage?
 It’s a common dilemma that many homeowners face when they require some extra cash.
 While taking out a second mortgage can be a viable option, it’s not always the best choice for everyone.

 It’s also worth noting that second mortgages increase the risk of default.
 If you’re unable to keep up with both the first and second mortgage payments, you could find yourself in hot water.